-1. "Application" or "ASC" means the Horse Heaven Wind Farm Final Application for Site Certification submitted on September 22, 2023 and revised layout changes received September 27, 2023.
+1. "Application" or "ASC" means the Horse Heaven Wind Farm Final Application for Site Certification received on September 25, 2023 and revised layout changes received September 27, 2023.

 2. "Approval" (by EFSEC) means an affirmative written decision by EFSEC or its authorized agents including those actions and consultations delegated to Council staff regarding documents, plans, designs, programs, or other similar requirements submitted pursuant to this Agreement.